LiterallyTheOne/os_lab/docs/session_5.md

   * For example: hard disks, USB drives, CD-ROMs
 * character devices (`c`)
   * Data is read/written one character at a time
+  * They have direct access to the hardware
   * For example: keyboard, mouse, serial ports

 * `/dev/sda` or `/dev/nvme0n1`